 Some day it may be possible to repair hearts that have suffered a heart attack by using stem cells derived from the patient’s own skeletal muscle tissue, such as the muscles of the arms and legs.
-This is the belief of scientists at Children’s Hospital of Pittsburgh of UPMC, who have already shown success using human skeletal muscle cells to treat a mouse model of myocardial infarction (heart attack).
+This is the belief of scientists at UPMC Children’s Hospital of Pittsburgh, who have already shown success using human skeletal muscle cells to treat a mouse model of myocardial infarction (heart attack).

 But the use of stem cells from skeletal muscle tissue is just one of numerous promising applications being explored by Johnny Huard, PhD, and his team at Children’s Stem Cell Research Center.
 In addition to heart repair, stem cells from muscle tissue could be used for the treatment of Duchenne muscular dystrophy (DMD), a devastating disease that affects one in every 3,500 boys.
 DMD is a genetic disease caused by a lack of the protein dystrophin.
 Dystrophin supports muscle cell structure and when absent causes a breakdown of the muscle, which results in the patient typically being confined to a wheel chair by the age of 10 and death in their early 20s.
 Therapies are also under investigation for the treatment of sports and military related injuries as well as treatments for osteoarthritis arthritis.

 The novel muscle-derived human stem cells discovered by Dr. Huard’s team are called myoendothelial cells.
 They are found in the walls of blood vessels of skeletal muscle, which can be isolated from a small biopsy of the patient’s biceps, quadriceps, or other skeletal muscles.